oliveirafelipe00/GraphINO/README.md

-Graphino 2.0 is a MATLAB application for Arduino Data Acquisition in Research and Teaching.
+GraphINO 2.0 is a MATLAB application for Analog Arduino Data Acquisition.

 This software was developed to facilitate the integration of Arduino with a computer through a graphical interface designed in the MATLAB programming environment for analog sensor data acquisition.